Infrastructure powers the world we live in - and when it comes to on-the-ground- research, our team can be found on site.

 That search takes us well beyond Australia's borders.
 Trent Koch, Portfolio Manager, discusses where we are finding the best opportunities.

 The last decade has seen carbon-free renewables, with the help of low cost natural gas, start to displace coal and oil from the developed world's electricity supply.
 The International Energy Agency predicts that between 2019 and 2024, the world will add enough renewable generation capacity to power the entire United States.

 The continued build-out of renewables, and the need to upgrade and expand energy transmission networks, is expected to underpin stable earnings growth across the utilities sector.
-Consumers and the environment stand benefit from increasing supplies of clean, affordable energy.
-Our strategy invests in NextEra Energy, a large cap US utility whose assets include regulated utility businesses and clean energy leader NextEra Energy Resources.
+Consumers and the environment stand to benefit from increasing supplies of clean, affordable energy.
+One of the largest positions in our portfolio is a large cap US utility company whose assets include regulated utility businesses and clean energy leader.

 Australia is both leading and lagging in the development of solar

 While Australia leads the world in rooftop solar, we lag other markets like the US in the development of large scale solar infrastructure, with government policies and incentives less attractive than other markets.

 Whether it is solar, wind or water, the opportunity for investors is ever growing.
 But not all countries are developing at the same pace – making global research and access to global markets vital to investment success.